cryptiumlabs/juvix/README.md

 make
 ```
 Expect the installation to take some time (~ 40 minutes).
-For Windows users: to be abble to use the command *make* please visit [this link](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).
+For Windows users: to be able to use the command *make* please visit [this link](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

 ### Building with optimisations